 The highest common factor (H.C.F) or greatest common divisor (G.C.D) of two numbers is the largest positive integer that perfectly divides the two given numbers.
 For example, the H.C.F of 12 and 14 is 2.

-Here, two integers stored in variables num1 and num2 are passed to a function which returns the H.C.F.
+Here, two integers stored in variables num1 and num2 are passed to the

-In the function, we first determine the smaller of the two number since the H.C.F can only be less than or equal to the smallest number.
+In the function, we first determine the smaller of the two numbers since the H.C.F can only be less than or equal to the smallest number.
 We then use a

 for loop to go from 1 to that number.